RuairidhWilliamson/PersonalWebsite/contents/posts/parcel-purgatory.md

 ---

 ## Background

-As in the past, me and a friend participated in Ludum dare 53 this time the theme was `Delivery`.
+As in the past, a friend and I participated in Ludum dare 53 this time the theme was `Delivery`.

-Our puzzle game is inspired by a web game called bloxorz or as we later found another game called [cuboid](https://en.wikipedia.org/wiki/Cuboid_(video_game)).
+Our puzzle game is inspired by a web game called bloxorz or as we later found another game called [cuboid](<https://en.wikipedia.org/wiki/Cuboid_(video_game)>).
 The simple concept of the game is that the player controls a cuboid with dimensions `2x1x1`.
 They can move the cuboid in any of 4 directions rotating about the edge.
 The game is a challenging puzzle game because the player is on a grid with a limited number of tiles.
 If the player moves off the tiles they will fall and be reset.

 ![Parcel Purgatory](/assets/images/parcelpurgatory.png)

 ## Mechanics

 Our game changes some rules from its inspiration.
 In bloxorz if the player moves their cuboid so that it is partially on a tile but partially not on a tile it will roll off.
 We decided to allow this situation which means that the player has more freedom to maneuver but as a side effect the levels have fewer tiles in order to constrain the puzzle.

 The backstory behind the cuboid is that a person is inside the parcel and is rolling about to escape a large warehouse.
 This meant we also created security cameras and security robots that if they spot the player will reset them.
 To increase the puzzle complexity and rely less on player reaction speed the robots and cameras only move when the player moves.
 This gives the player time to think through their decisions and forces them to be more tactical.